lxRbckl/Project-Maximus/README.md

 ## Project Maximus
-> Get the live feed of a USB camera and interact with GPIO pins with a Plotly and Dash UI on Raspberry Pi.
+> Get the live feed of a USB camera and interact with GPIO pins with a Plotly and Dash UI with a Raspberry Pi.
 Spring 2021.

 ### Installation
 ```